 Mirroring channel: A NB channel can be used for discovery and control of UWB channel.
 NB radio can be used as pilot to provide an additional CCA mode for UWB to IEEE 802.15.4-2020.

-Multi-millisecond UWB (including secure MMS): In MMS-UWB, acquisition (CFO/SFO) as well as data-exchange are going to be offloaded to the NB PHY which will enable link budget improvement as well as ToF accuracy improvement.
+Multi-millisecond UWB (including secure MMS): In MMS-UWB, acquisition (CFO/SFO) as well as data-exchange are going to be offloaded to the NB PHY which will enable link budget improvement as well as time-of-flight (ToF) accuracy improvement.

 NBA-TDOA: Any ranging improvement will benefit downlink TDOA.

-NBA-Sensing: Multi-static ranging require data exchange for which NB could be useful.
+NBA-Sensing: Multi-static sensing require data exchange for which NB could be useful.

 There could be some common themes to be reused between these features as well as unique requirements of each one.
-Some relevant topics could be channelization, frequency-hopping mechanism (blocked channel list agreement), ranging session definition and PHY level parameters.
+Coexistence aspects of both NB and UWB are important to address; considering that NBA-UWB systems will often operate in dense multi-user scenarios.
+Relevant topics for the NB radio include duty-cycle optimization, channelization, frequency hopping and blocked channel list agreement.
+Ranging session definition and PHY level parameters must also be specified.
 The goal in MAC section is to provide a clean and generic baseline for as many use cases as possible.
 Each application could have slightly different requirements; therefore, instead of trying to find a one-fits-all solution, it is desirable to focus on the common denominator among applications of interest.
 This would also speed up the standardization efforts.

 PHY